Funding for part-time higher education courses

-Part-time students from England, studying for their first degree or other designated higher education course will have access to student loans for tuition fees if they are studying at least 25% of a full-time course.
+Part-time students from England, studying for their first degree or other designated higher education course will have access to student loans for tuition fees and living costs if they are studying at least 25% of a full-time course.

 Getting help sorting out the funding

 If you are already in work, the human resources or personnel section at your place of work may be able to help in providing some of the information you require.

 Key questions to ask your employer will include:

 - Will my employer provide financial support towards my course?

 - What other support will my employer provide - for example time off for study?